Philadelphia Officials Making Plans To Keep People Safe As Dangerous Heat Moves Into Region

 He says collectively these tips will make a difference.

 “The more people who use energy, the more taxing it can be to the energy system, to the electrical system,” Schrader said.
 “So you want to do your part and you don’t want to overuse.
-It helps your neighbor, it helps you.”MORE NEWS: Toys 'R' Us Is Coming Back.
-Soon, It'll Be Almost Everywhere
+It helps your neighbor, it helps you.”MORE NEWS: Hit-And-Run In West Philadelphia Leaves Woman, 2 Children Injured: Police

 For some other tips on how to stay cool, click here.